Technology Sharing Brings Users Together at ALPHACAM’s UK User Group Meetings

 ALPHACAM belongs to the world leading CAD/CAM provider, Vero Software Ltd, who are now part of the Hexagon group, a global leading technology company.
 Michael Pettit says “it’s very exciting to be part of this organization because of the focus on research and development.
 It’s very reassuring for our customers that ALPHACAM is in safe hands and that there will be a heavy investment in our development going forward”.

 Lastly, the meetings also provided an ideal opportunity for customers to network with other users of the software.
-Michael adds: “because Alphacam is used in a number of different manufacturing sectors, it’s great for programrs using Alphacam in different environments to come together and learn from one another.”
+Michael adds: “because ALPHACAM is used in a number of different manufacturing sectors, it’s great for programmers using ALPHACAM in different environments to come together and learn from one another.”